Stateware/Dav3i/doc/CodingStandards.md

 All block indents are to be done using 4 spaces.
 VS has an option to auto replace tabs with spaces, please use this.
 All blocks must be indented to the same place vertically; this organizes your code better for readability.

-#####“Magic” Numbers
+#####ï¿½Magicï¿½ Numbers

 Any constants used in your code should be named constants, never hardcoded values.
 This gives flexibility in changing these values easily, especially when they are used more than once.

 #####Loose Coupling

 Functions (or in the sense of a developed architecture, functional modules) must do one thing and do it well.
 Functions must take inputs, give outputs, and have good documentation for what these must be.
-Functions should run to at most a page or so, and more complex logic can be split up among multiple functions, giving the highest level function’s logic a number of easily understood function calls instead of complex logic.
+Functions should run to at most a page or so, and more complex logic can be split up among multiple functions, giving the highest level functionï¿½s logic a number of easily understood function calls instead of complex logic.

 #####Declaring Local Variables

-All local variables must be declared at the beginning of a given function, with an unambiguous description of the variable’s meaning in a comment on the same line.
+All local variables must be declared at the beginning of a given function, with an unambiguous description of the variableï¿½s meaning in a comment on the same line.

 #####Using Local Variables

 Try to consolidate references to variables as closely as you can.
-That is, if you reference a given variable `myVariable` at any given time, try to structure your logic in such a way that the next reference to `myVariable` doesn’t happen 40 lines later.
+That is, if you reference a given variable `myVariable` at any given time, try to structure your logic in such a way that the next reference to `myVariable` doesnï¿½t happen 40 lines later.
 This makes logic clearer, and gives less chance for unexpected behavior.

 #####Return Values

 When returning a value from a function, never use the same variable for multiple different purposes.
-That is, if a function normally returns an `int` variable, don’t use the same variable to return `-1` for failure.
+That is, if a function normally returns an `int` variable, donï¿½t use the same variable to return `-1` for failure.
 This complicates the purpose of a given variable, and unnecessarily adds complexity.

 #####Using Floating Point Numbers